GoogolDKhan/AI-ZORO/README.md

 # ZORO

-- User can use this program for opening applications such as google chrome, VS Code or any folder on their machine.
+- Users can use this program for opening applications such as google chrome, VS Code, or any folder on their machine.
-- One can open any url such as google, youtube, github etc and search their query in wikipedia.
+- One can open any URL such as google, youtube, GitHub, etc, and search their query in Wikipedia.
 - An email can be easily sent to your friend from your account using this application.
-- This application also speaks the current time and plays music on their system.
+- This application also speaks the current time and can also play music on their system.

 ## Running